glennmatthews/cot/docs/usage_general.rst

         edit-product    Edit product info in an OVF edit-properties
                         Edit environment properties of an OVF
+        help            Print help for a command
-        info            Generate a description of an OVF package inject-config   Inject a configuration file into an OVF package help            Print help for a command
+        info            Generate a description of an OVF package inject-config   Inject a configuration file into an OVF package install-helpers
+                        Install third-party helper programs that COT may require

     Note: some subcommands rely on external software tools, including:
     * qemu-img (http://www.qemu.org/)